-Regional Commission Members will actively contribute to the implementation of the WOAH Wildlife Health Framework.
+Regional Commission Members will actively contribute to the implementation of the OIE Wildlife Health Framework.

-Specific activities of RC Members Provide accurate reports to WAHIS-Wild to share information on the disease situation in wildlife.
-Encourage NFPs to actively contribute to WOAH wildlife-related activities, including relevant tasks assigned to them by WOAH Specialist Commissions and the WOAH Wildlife Working Group.
-Support the integration of competencies required for surveillance in wildlife in veterinary postgraduate training.
-Form a network of wildlife specialists for the Region.
-KPIs Regional submission rate to WAHIS-Wild by RC Members.
-Establishment of a network of wildlife specialists/experts from each of the sub-regions (i.e. East Asia, South Asia, South East Asia and the Pacific).
-Reference materials • WOAH Wildlife Health Framework.
+c .c.
+But the state will be the state of the state Specific - Provide accurate reports to WAHIS-Wild to share information on the disease situation in activities of wildlife.
+RC - Encourage NFPs to actively contribute to OIE wildlife-related activities, including relevant Members tasks assigned to them by OIE Specialist Commissions and the OIE Wildlife Working Group. - Support the integration of competencies required for surveillance in wildlife in veterinary postgraduate training. - Form a network of wildlife specialists for the Region.
+KPIs - Regional submission rate to WAHIS-Wild by RC Members. - Establishment of a network of wildlife specialists/experts from each of the sub-regions (i.e. East Asia, South Asia, South East Asia and the Pacific).
+Reference - OIE Wildlife Health Framework materials a.
+Contribute to regional initiatives to control TADs in the context of the Global Framework for the Progressive Control of Transboundary Animal Diseases (GF-TADs).